Skip to Content

 Before we get into how to grow the sweetest blueberries, it’s important to consider the different types of blueberry shrubs out there.
 How sweet your harvest will be depends a lot on the type of blueberry plant you go for!

-As you may know, there are four basic types of blueberries:
+There are four basic types of blueberries:

 • Highbush blueberry plants (Vaccinium corymbosum)